-A good question often asked by Realtors.
-Here are 3 simple options to the question, Who pays for Home Staging.
+A good question often asked by Realtors and home sellers.
+Here are 3 simple options to answer the question, Who pays for Home Staging.

 Option 1 – Home Seller Pays

 Ideally, home sellers will see the value of staging their home for sale and pay for it themselves.
-According to HomeGain’s 2009 survey, the rate of return for home staging is 583% on an investment as small as $500.
-As this shows, sellers have the most to gain from this investment.
+For many years now studies have been conducted with regard to return on investment.
+Going back, HomeGain’s 2009 survey, shows the rate of return for home staging as 583% on an investment as small as $500.
+More recently, Realtors surveyed believe home staging increases the dollar amount that buyers are willing to pay for a home by between 1 and 10%, yet more proof that home sellers have the most to gain from an investment in home staging.

 Option 2 – Real Estate Agent Pays